-Trust me.
 I’ve spent a lot of hours on my feet serving people food.
 I’ve been a hostess, waitress, food runner, and bartender.
 You name it, I’ve worked in that role in the restaurant industry.
-When not cooking food, I’m thinking about the next meal.
+When not preparing food, I’m thinking about the next meal.

-When it comes to daily life, I try to buy inexpensive goods or make it myself.
-I try to purchase farmers’ market goods when possible to support local business.
+When it comes to preparing daily meals, I try to purchase farmers’ market goods when possible to support local business.
 I would much rather support a mom-and-pop business in the area than buy from a big box store, if possible.
 Last summer we made pickles from a local farmers’ market and it was much easier than I imagined.
 Like me, you can do-it-yourself!

 I’m passionate about photography, entertaining, and teaching.
 All of my experiences have provided me with one delightful life and I hope to share them with you.
 So, bookmark this site and let’s get started!